 Food poisoning bacteria starts the process of producing toxins that cause illness.
 The bacteria multiply with each day that passes and the product become more and more toxic.
 This makes the food unsafe for your health, even when it tastes and smell just fine.

 Avoid buying expired food and dispose of any expired food you might have, as soon as possible.
 Keeping it in your fridge will only cross-contaminate your other food products.

-It is a good habit to always check expiry dates on food products before you buy.
+It is an excellent habit always to check expiry dates on food products before you buy.
 It will save you money and your health.